"The Story of the Century": Gojira/Godzilla (1954)

 The first image to appear to emerge from the black background that starts the film is a credit acknowledging the Japanese Coast Guard’s assistance in the production of the film.
 But the first sound doesn’t appear until the next image, the Toho Company logo.
 That’s when the sound of giant footsteps starts, a booming rumble that suggests the movement of something enormous.

 And then the title rears onto the screen in big, stark white lettering: Gojira.
 A portmanteau of gorira (gorilla) and kujira (whale).
-A name that further indicates that whatever the film is about, its subject massive.
+A name that further indicates that whatever the film is about, its subject is massive.

 As if to finalize that impression, the appearance of the title is accompanied by the roar.
 The bellow of a huge beast, but unlike Kong or the Beast from 20,000 fathoms, this cannot be the sound of a creature of nature.
 It is melodious as a harp and harsh as sand, like a bass orchestra snarling in anger.
 It is larger than life.